DorianMaliszewski/http-relay-proxy/README.md

 I will try to improve this flow ! :')

 1. Clone this repository
-2. Build it : `cargo build`
+2. Build it : `cargo build --release`
-3. Go in build directory : `cd target/debug`
+3. Go in build directory : `cd target/release`
 4. Run `./http-replay-proxy` here

 ## How to Use